Clemapfel/jluna/docs/manual.md

 + a symbol starting with the character `#` is called an **internal id**
 + any other symbol is called a **name**

 The behavior of proxies changes, depending on wether their symbol is a name or not.
-A proxies whos symbol is a name is called a **named proxy**, a proxy whos symbol is an internal id is called an **unnamed proxy**.
+A proxies whose symbol is a name is called a **named proxy**, a proxy whose symbol is an internal id is called an **unnamed proxy**.

 To generate an unnamed proxy, we use `State::(safe_)eval`, `State::safe_return` or `State::new_unnamed_<T>`.<br> To generate a named proxy we use `Proxy::operator[]` or `State::new_named_<T>`: